Prospector-E/RA6A/README.md

 ## License

-Released under the MIT License — see `LICENSE` for details.
-CAD files and STLs are provided as-is with no warranty of fitness for any purpose (see warnings above).
+Released under the MIT License.
+CAD files are provided as-is with no warranty of fitness for any purpose (see warnings above).
 The gripper design is adapted from AR4 (Annin Robotics) — see Acknowledgements; please honor the original project's licensing terms when redistributing gripper-related files.